CharlesIro1125/Automated-Pipieline-emr-livy-redshift/README.md

     version 4.3.1

 ```
-to setup the required backend see [Set-up backend](https://medium.com/@ryanroline/installing-apache-airflow-on-windows-10-5247aa1249ef)
+to setup the required backend see [set-up backend](https://medium.com/@ryanroline/installing-apache-airflow-on-windows-10-5247aa1249ef)

+Setting Up Airflow

+This project uses some custom opereators as well as Airflow operators.
+Airflow variables are used to hold some static values required for authentication to an AWS account.
+An Access key and Secret key, Cluster parameters, AWS region, e.t.c.